HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 A client can declare its intention to receive notifications via Web Sockets by requesting a subscription with the channel type of `websocket`.

+Servers SHALL honor the `Subscription.channel.payload` MIME type for notifications for each Subscription.
+Note that this means a single channel MAY receive notification in multiple formats (e.g., `application/fhir+json` and `application/fhir+xml`) over the same connection.
+Clients should ensure the settings are correct prior to establishing a connection.

 An example workflow for receiving notifications via websockets is shown below:

 <img src="subscription-websocket-flow.svg" alt="Diagram showing a workflow for websocket subscriptions" style="float:none;" />